Managing User Accounts

 Important

-• Terms of Service Acceptance Required: Select this checkbox to reset the “terms of service” flag so the user is presented with the terms of service again.
+• Terms of Service Acceptance Required: (Optional) Select this checkbox to reset the “terms of service” flag so the user is presented with the terms of service again.
 It is selected by default when creating a new user.

 Note

-• Send Account Info E-mail: Select this checkbox to send an email with the account information to the email address entered in the E-Mail field.
+• Send Account Info E-mail: (Optional) Select this checkbox to send an email with the account information to the email address entered in the E-Mail field.
 It is selected by default when creating a new user.

 Note

-This checkbox will be available only when the user creating the account has a System role of Operations Administrator or Administrator.
+The Custom TQL Timeout checkbox will be available only when the user creating the account has a System role of Operations Administrator or Administrator.

-• Log Out After: Select the amount of time of inactivity after which the user will be logged out.
+• Log Out After: (Optional) Select the amount of time of inactivity after which the user will be logged out.

-• Summary E-mail Time: Select the time at which the user will receive daily summary emails of followed items or other notifications from ThreatConnect.
+• Summary E-mail Time: (Optional) Select the time at which the user will receive daily summary emails of followed items or other notifications from ThreatConnect.

 ThreatConnect® is a registered trademark, and TC Exchange™ is a trademark, of ThreatConnect, Inc.